Skip to Main Content

 Advanced Introduction to Law and Renewable Energy (Joel B. Eisen, 2021)

-This slim, sub-200 page volume introduces renewable energy production processes and discusses policies to promote renewable energy development and use, utility regulation, and finance of renewable energy projects.
+This compact volume introduces the reader to laws and policies affecting renewable energy, including policies to promote renewable energy development and use, utility regulation, and finance of renewable energy projects.

-Energy Justice: U.S. and International Perspectives (Raya Selter et al. eds., 2018)
+Energy Justice: U.S. and International Perspectives (Raya Salter, Carmen Gonzalez, & Elizabeth Ann Kronk Warner, eds., 2018)

-Energy Law (Alexandra B. Klass & Hannah J. Wiseman, 2020) (West Academic login required)
+Energy Law (Alexandra B. Klass & Hannah J. Wiseman, 2020, available on campus or with an ASU West Academic account)

-Summarizing the legal regimes surrounding transfers of oil and gas production rights along with taxation and contractual issues.
-Also available on West Academic.
+This work summarizes the legal regimes surrounding transfers of oil and gas production rights along with taxation and contractual issues.
+An older edition is also available in the Ross-Blakley Law Library

 Renewable Energy: Law, Policy and Practice (Troy A. Rule, 2018)

-ASU Law Professor wrote the book on the legal regimes governing and promoting energy strategies such as wind, geothermal, and solar, covering related legal issues such as property law and tax incentives.
+This book, written by an ASU Law Professor, discusses the legal regimes governing and promoting energy strategies such as wind, geothermal, and solar, and covers related legal issues such as property law and tax incentives.

 Relevant journals may be found in HeinOnline’s “Oil and Gas” collection and its “Environmental/Conservation Law” collection (available on campus or remotely with ASURITE).